Why Everest Gokyo Ri is a better trek than Everest Base Camp

 - Crepe bandage – 3 to 5 meters

 - Moov spray (aches, & sprains)

-- Transport to and from the base camp (flight charges to and from Lukla)
+- Transport to and from the base camp – The trek fee does not include flight charges to Lukla and return.

 - Personal expenses of any kind